Stillman Pond: Faithful flight: Winter Quarters tragedy & Mormon trek West

-The Pond family – after surviving the Battle of Nauvoo against their intolerant oppressors, as well as the vile persecutions which followed – took their flight from the city at the point of bayonet in the fall of 1846.
-They were among the last of the persecuted Saints to leave Illinois.
-Stillman's family (including Maria, who was pregnant with twins), together with the other Mormon exiles, were left to stumble on to Winter Quarters across the frozen flats of Iowa.
+The Pond family--after persecution and the Battle of Nauvoo--left the city in 1846, being one of the last families to leave.
+Stillman's family (including Maria, who was pregnant with twins), together with the other Mormon exiles, headed onto Winter Quarters, Nebraska.

-Throughout that bitterly cold, disease-infested season (as they lived in tents on the Nebraska bank of the Missouri River) – with hardships to come thereafter, in the John Taylor-led 1847 trek across the Great Plains to Utah's Salt Lake basin – Stillman lost to sickness and to death his beloved wife and little-kingdom of 8 children.

-For after the death of infant-son Charles in Nauvoo, the Ponds now lose, on their forced September exodus to Winter Quarters, not only 9-year-old son Lowell Ansen Pond, but also, in mounting grief, malaria-wracked Maria's newborn twin sons.
-In what was both christening and burial, they honored the infants with the names of the martyred Smith brothers, Joseph and Hyrum.
+Living in tents on the Nebraska bank of the Missouri River during the John Taylor-led 1847 trek across the Great Plains to Utah's Salt Lake basin Pond's wife and 8 children succumbed to illness.
+Their infant son Charles previosuly dying in Nauvoo, 9-year-old son Lowell Ansen Pond and Maria's newborn twin sons dying as a result of malaria.
+They honored the infants with the names of the martyred Smith brothers, Joseph and Hyrum.
 All three sons were buried along the trail in shallow graves in the frozen ground.

-But for Stillman and Maria Pond, suddenly bereft as they were of four small children, an already-devastating sacrifice was far from finished.
-For then is recorded, in the journals of pioneers Horace K. Whitney and Helen Mar Kimball Whitney, the deaths of four additional Pond children after the destitute family's October 16 arrival at the Nebraska encampment – with three of the Ponds' daughters all dying within one five-day period alone: